vleue/bevy_workshop/bevy-workshop/src/visuals/progress.md

 ## Going Further

 Shaders and rendering is a *very big* domain.
+You can start by reading the [Book of Shaders](https://thebookofshaders.com) and the [Learn WGPU](https://sotrh.github.io/learn-wgpu/) tutorial.